mcollina/node-eps/XXX-asyncwrap-api.md

 Because of the potential ambiguity for those not familiar with the terms "handle" and "request" they should be well defined.

 Handles are a reference to a system resource.
-The resource handle can be a simple identifier, such as a file descriptor, or it can be a pointer that allows access to further information, such as `uv_tcp_t`.
-Realize that the latter still relies on a file descriptor, but has been encapsulated in a data structure containing additional information that allows the application to work with it.
+Some resources are a simple identifier.
+For example, file system handles are represented by a file descriptor.
+Other handles are represented by libuv as a platform abstracted struct, e.g. `uv_tcp_t`.
+Each handle can be continually reused to access and operate on the referenced resource.

 Requests are short lived data structures created to accomplish one task.
 The callback for a request should always and only ever fire one time.
-When the assigned task has either completed or encountered an error.
-Requests are used by handles to perform work.
+Which is when the assigned task has either completed or encountered an error.
+Requests are used by handles to perform these tasks.
 Such as accepting a new connection or writing data to disk.

 ## API

 ### Overview

+Here is a simple overview of the entire API.
+All of this API is explained in more detail further down.

 ```js
 // Standard way of requiring a module.
 Snake case follows core module